Cornish Library Gifts & Donations

 As a donor, you are responsible for determining your personal tax obligations and whether your donations require appraisal.
-Although we do not appraise materials donations, we can provide a list of qualified independent appraisers in the area.
 The IRS recommends that the appraisal of books “should be done by a specialized appraiser.”

 For more information about appraising materials donations, please consult IRS Form 561 Determining the Value of Donated Property and IRS Form 8283 Noncash Charitable Contributions.
 If you do not have Internet access, you may call 800-TAX-FORM (800-829-3676) 24 hours a day to have copies of the publications mailed to you.
 Consult the forms directly for full details and required documentation.